shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banners-on-android.md

 ---
-Title : Show Banners on Android
-Description : This page has instructions and code samples for showing banner ads on Android.
+title : Show Banners on Android description : This page has instructions and code samples for showing banner ads on Android.
 ---

-# Show Banners on Android
+# Show banners on Android

 This page has instructions and code samples for showing banner ads on Android.